TenebrisNoctua/ServerAuthority/docs/index.md

 StudioAuroraEditorSupport
 ```

-Settings these flags to `True` should grant you access to the features mentioned forward.

 !!! warning
-    Enabling these flags *MAY CORRUPT YOUR FILES OR PLACES*.
-Publishing a place with `AuroraScript`s inside may cause your place to never be launched on the client.
-And you may not be able to access your Team-Create sessions. *BE CAUTIOUS.*
+    Modifying Roblox Studio flags *is not recommended*, as it can corrupt your places, or even the Studio app itself.
+I heavily recommend you to try to gain access through the early access program instead. **Regardless, I will not accept any responsibility that comes from you modifying your Studio application.**

 -----

 # Server Authority

 To give a short summary on what Server Authority is, it is when the server becomes the single source of truth for game actions, logic, and data.
-This basically means that the server will dictate how the data and logic such as physics *should* work within your game.
+This basically means that the server will dictate how the data and logic such as physics will work within your game.

 To fully enable this feature in Roblox Studio, you must go into the `Workspace` properties and change some values.
 They are listed below: